jxxcarlson/elm-editor/README.md

 After a time away from this code (other things called!)
 I am now back at work with a first order of business to make it possible to edit large files without the app slowing to a crawl.
-As a test document, I am using Darwin's *Voyage of the Beagle,* which weighs in at over 15,000 lines.
+As a test document, I am using Darwin's *Origin of the Species,* which weighs in at over 15,000 lines.
 Even with a file this large, the app is quite snappy.

 The approach taken is for the editor to "see" only a small window into the